Sterling hits 1-month low versus dollar on economic worries

 "With one-third of the gilt market now in the hands of the central bank, and no clear exit strategy in place, the risks to sterling are growing with each incremental extension of the program."

-Sterling losses against the dollar drove the trade-weighted index to a two-month low of 83.4, data from the Bank of England showed.
+Sterling losses against the dollar drove the trade-weighted index to a two-month low, data from the Bank of England showed.
 The euro also reversed earlier losses to advance to its highest in three weeks against sterling.

 The euro faces near term resistance at the mid-September peak of 81.14 pence, with the focus squarely on Spain.
 The country is expected to apply for a financial bailout soon which will pave the way for the European Central Bank to step in and buy its government bonds to lower borrowing costs.